pulumi/docs/reference/pkg/nodejs/@pulumi/aws/elasticache/index.md

 ```

 The Availability Zone for the cache cluster.
-If you want to create cache nodes in multi-az, use `availability_zones`
+If you want to create cache nodes in multi-az, use `preferred_availability_zones` instead.
+Default: System chosen Availability Zone.

 <h3 class="pdoc-member-header">
 <a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/elasticache/cluster.ts#L45">property availabilityZones</a>